flant/shell-operator/HOOKS.md

 The hook receives the data and returns the result via files.
 Paths to files are passed to the hook via environment variables.

-## Initialization: search for and configuration of hooks
+## Shell-operator lifecycle

 At startup Shell-operator initializes the hooks:

 - The recursive search for hook files is performed in the working directory.
 You can specify it with `--working-dir` command-line argument or with the `SHELL_OPERATOR_WORKING_DIR` environment variable (the default path is `/hooks`).
-  - The executable files found in the path are considered hooks.
+  - Every executable file found in the path is considered a hook.

 - The found hooks are sorted alphabetically according to the directories’ and hooks’ names.
 Then they are executed with the `--config` flag to get bindings to events in JSON format.

-- Shell-operator subscribes to events using received bindings.
+- If hooks configuring is successful, then working queue is filled with `onStartup` hooks.

+After initialization, Shell-operator subscribes to `kubernetes` events.
+To prevent multiple hook execution with "Added" event, Shell-operator lists existing objects and creates just one task per hook (see [binding context](#binding-context)).

+Next the main cycle is started:

+- Hooks are adding to the queue on events:
+  - `onStartup` hooks are added to the queue during initialization,
+  - `kubernetes` hooks are added to the queue with existing objects and  when events occur in Kubernetes,
+  - `schedule` hooks are added according to the schedule.

+- Queue handler executes hooks strictly sequentially.
+If hook fails with an error (non-zero exit code), Shell-operator restarts it (every 5 seconds) until success.
+In case of an erroneous execution of some hook, when other events occur, the queue will be filled with new tasks, but their execution will be blocked.
+  - You can change this behavior for a specific hook by adding `allowFailure: true` to the binding configuration (not available for `onStartup` hooks).

+- Several metrics are available for monitoring the activity of a queue: queue size, number of execution errors for specific hooks, etc. See [METRICS](METRICS.md) for more details.

 ## Hook configuration

 Shell-operator runs the hook with the `--config` flag.
-In response the hook should print out its event binding configuration to stdout:
+In response the hook should print its event binding configuration to stdout.
+For example:

 ```
 {